-- 1. Press FWD and then press one of the following menu buttons: - ALL: All incoming calls are forwarded without ringing at your endpoint. - NO ANSWER: All incoming calls are forwarded if they are not answered before a timer expires. - You cannot adjust this timer.
-Only the installer or system administrator can. - BUSY: When your endpoint is busy, all incoming calls are forwarded without ringing at your endpoint. - NO ANSWER/BUSY: All incoming calls are forwarded if your endpoint is busy or if you do not answer, as described above. - 2.
-Do one of the following: - To forward to an outside telephone number: - Press the OUTSIDE PHONE menu button. - Dial a telephone number or press the OUTSIDE DIR menu button to look up and select a number.
-(See page 69 for more information on directories.) - To forward to an extension number: Dial the extension number.
-OR, press the IC DIRECTORY menu button to look up and select a number. - To forward to your voice mailbox: Press the VOICE MAIL menu button. - To forward to your message center: Press the MESSAGE CENTER menu button.
+1. EITHER, Press FWD ...

+OR, Dial one of the following feature codes:

+- 3 5 (Call Forward All Calls): All incoming calls are forwarded without ringing at your endpoint. - 3 5 6 (Call Forward If No Answer): All incoming calls are forwarded if they are not answered before a timer expires.

+NOTE: Only the installer or system administrator can adjust this timer.

+- 3 5 7 (Call Forward If Busy): When your endpoint is busy, all incoming calls are forwarded without ringing at your endpoint. - 3 5 8 (Call Forward If No Answer or Busy): All incoming calls are forwarded if your endpoint is busy or if you do not answer, as described above. - 2.
+Do one of the following: - To forward to an outside telephone number: Select an outgoing line and dial a telephone number. - To forward to an extension number: Dial the extension number. - To forward to your message center: Press MSG ].